 About Christian Thaxton

 Knowing Christian, this should come as no surprise since he did play junior college baseball before he lost his sight.
 In just three seasons, his swing has become almost legendary in beep baseball, as he has made the all star team all three seasons he has played.
 Not only is he one of the best hitters in the game, he is invested in being a great teammate.
 All year long, he was working with his coaches and teammates to help the team better learn the proper mechanics of a swing.
 His attitude makes him more of an MVP than his stats do.
+Christian was interviewed by NPR this summer on a show called Only a game.
+You can hear that interview here:

 Though Thaxton is an amazing athlete, the work to get an MVP in beep baseball also heavily relies on his pitcher and catcher.
 In beep baseball, the hitter is blindfolded and the pitcher and catcher are in the same team.
 They work as a unit to put the ball into play against the opponent.
-Ron Cochran of Littleton, Mass threw every pitch to Thaxton and finished as one of the top pitchers of the 2017 beep baseball world series. the Catcher was Head Coach, Rob Weissman of Waltham, mass.
+Ron Cochran of Littleton, Mass threw every pitch to Thaxton and finished as one of the top pitchers of the 2017 beep baseball world series. the Catcher was Head Coach, Rob Weissman of Waltham, Mass.

 2017 World Series